-Planned Activities Providing barrier elimination to employment and education which include but is not limited to: Pre-employment training, Support services, Follow-up services, Housing stability assistance, Support with attaining vital documentation.
-10 Project Name Community Crime Prevention Services Target Area Goals Supported Improve neighborhood conditions Needs Addressed Public Services Funding CDBG: \$887,455 Description Crime prevention public services.
-Target Date 5/31/2023 Estimate the number and type of families that will benefit from the proposed activities Services provided under this initiative are directed to areas that are predominantly occupied by persons of low- and moderate-income.
+Funding CDBG: \$106,174 Description Journey Forward is a pre-employment program.
+The program serves disconnected, highly barriered and at-risk youth and young adults who are gang or cliqued involved, in the City of Minneapolis.
+Target Date 5/31/2025 Estimate the number and type of families that will benefit from the proposed activities 50 young adults are estimated to benefit from this project.
+Location Description Public Service Building 505 Fourth Ave.
+S., Room 320 Planned Activities Providing barrier elimination to employment and education which include but is not limited to: Pre-employment training, Support services, Follow-up services, Housing stability assistance, Support with attaining vital documentation.
+9 Project Name Community Crime Prevention Services Target Area Goals Supported Improve neighborhood conditions Needs Addressed Public Services Funding CDBG: \$878,580 Description Crime prevention public services.
+Target Date 5/31/2025 Estimate the number and type of families that will benefit from the proposed activities Services provided under this initiative are directed to neighborhoods that are predominantly occupied by persons of low- and moderate-income.
 Location Description Citywide in city neighborhoods that contain a majority of low- and moderate-income residents.

-Planned Activities With CDBG emphasis on targeted neighborhoods that are at least 51% low-and moderate-income due to their inverse violent victimization rates based on household income, Crime Prevention Specialists work with low- and moderate-income residents, neighborhood organizations and businesses to: develop and maintain block clubs; provide safety and neighborhood livability information to the public through multiple venues; publish and distribute crime alerts; promote National Night Out and other community building activities; address complaints about problem properties; and responsively address other public safety issues in communities.
-11 Project Name Way to Grow Target Area Goals Supported Improve neighborhood conditions Needs Addressed Public Services Funding CDBG: \$221,616
+Planned Activities With CDBG emphasis on targeted neighborhoods that are at least 51% low and moderate-income due to their inverse violent victimization rates based on household income, Crime Prevention Specialists work with low- and moderate-income residents, neighborhood organizations and businesses to: develop and maintain block clubs; provide safety and neighborhood livability information to the public through multiple venues; publish and distribute crime alerts; promote National Night Out and other community building activities; address complaints about problem properties; and responsively address other public safety issues in communities.

+10 Project Name Way to Grow

+Target Area

+Goals Supported Improve neighborhood conditions

+Needs Addressed Public Services

+Funding CDBG: \$219,400

-Target Date Estimate the number and type of families that will benefit from the Community-based collaboration designed to promote family-friendly communities and the school readiness of its children.
+Description Community-based collaboration designed to promote family-friendly communities and the school readiness of its children.
 Informal and formal support systems for parents are provided to meet child's growth and development needs through age six.

+Target Date 5/31/2025

-5/31/2023 The City's health department estimates that this project will benefit 474 families per year proposed activities Location 201 Irving Avenue North.
-Suite 100 Planned Activities Community-based collaboration designed to promote family-friendly communities and the school readiness of its children.
+Estimate the number and type of families that will benefit from the proposed activities The City's health department estimates that this project will benefit 474 families per year

+Location Description 201 Irving Avenue North.
+Suite 100

+Planned Activities Community-based collaboration designed to promote family-friendly communities and the school readiness of its children.
 Informal and formal support systems for parents are provided to meet child's growth and development needs through age six.

+11 Project Name Youth Connection Center

+Target Area

-12 Project Name Youth Connection Center (Curfew Truancy Program) Target Area Goals Supported Improve neighborhood conditions Needs Addressed Public Services Funding CDBG: \$100,000 Description The Youth Connection Center (YCC) provides short-term supervision and services for youth under the age of 18 who encounter law enforcement professionals for low level offenses (e.g. assault, theft, disorderly conduct, etc.), truancy, or curfew violation.
-Target Date 5/31/2023 Estimate the number and type of families that will benefit from the proposed activities This project estimates serving 300 youth.
-Location Description 1210 Glenwood Ave.
-Minneapolis, MN 55405
+Goals Supported Improve neighborhood conditions

+Needs Addressed Public Services

+Funding CDBG: \$100,000 Description The Youth Connection Center (YCC) -formerly Curfew Truancy Center-provides short-term supervision and services for youth under the age of 18 who encounter law enforcement professionals for low level offenses (e.g. assault, theft, disorderly conduct, etc.), truancy, or curfew violation.
+Target Date 5/31/2025 Estimate the number and type of families that will benefit from the proposed activities This project estimates serving 300 youth.
+Location Description 505 S 4th Ave, Minneapolis, MN 55415, services are provided at that location and in the community; the YCC serves young people from across Hennepin County, with the majority of them Minneapolis residents; the contracted service provider is The Link and their administrative offices are located at 1210 Glenwood Ave.